 Deploying resources effectively to meet the needs of the team and goals of the company is something that companies are focusing both because of its financial sense, but also to expectations for sustainability.
 EV as champions of sustainability in the automotive industry are under pressure to excel without offsetting their growth with unsustainable practices.
 According to Accenture building into the fabric of the company's operations, making social responsibility sustainable is one of the key signals they see as influencing the success of businesses in the future.
 However, despite all the rhetoric around sustainability, companies have been finding it difficult to match “rhetoric with results’, described at the “intention-delivery gap”.

 DeepStream helps companies to close this gap.
 The platform empowers companies to build sustainable decision making into their operations through our Evaluation module, and our Audit trail makes this reportable at no extra cost (financial or otherwise).
 The Evaluation module in DeepStream can be added to a request at any time and the criteria with which Buyers can evaluate suppliers is completely customisable.
 This means that key sustainability indicators can be included in the evaluation criteria.
 The Audit trail logs all events, updates and communications that take place in a request from the moment it is sent to suppliers.
 This includes changes and updates to the Evaluation module, in which a report detailing everything from the criteria and weighting can be downloaded from the platform with a click of a button.

-So if you’re a Buyer in the EV or Automotive industry and you want to stay ahead of the curb click here, or a Supplier looking to ensure that your business is accessible to the current and future businesses in the automotive industry, sign up to DeepStream here.
+So if you’re a Buyer in the EV or Automotive industry and you want to stay ahead of the curb click here, or a Supplier looking to ensure that your business is accessible to the current and future businesses in the automotive industry, talk to us to find out more.